RRZE-HPC/SparseBench/MPI-Algorithm.md

 elements.
 Give all indices belonging to same rank consecutive ids.
 Map all external column ids in matrix to new local index.

-- `externalLocalIndex` SIZE `externalCount` temporary: Local index for every external.
+- `externalLocalIndex` SIZE `externalCount` temporary: Local compacted index for every external.
 Consecutive ids for elements owned by same rank.
 - `externalReordered` SIZE `externalCount` temporary: Map from external new local id to global id

 ### Step 4 Build list of neighbor ranks